Allen-Bradley: Allen-Bradley Company

 In 1957, the Brook Stevens redesigned the logo.

 Series K Across-The-Line Starters were introduced in 1960.

 In 1964 Allen Bradley purchased the Rostone Corporation.

 In 1968 TEGA tiles were introduced through a Canadian subsidiary acquired as part of the Rostone acquisition.

 In 1969, the first factory outside of the United States in the United Kingdom was opened.

 In 1970, the company introduced the programmable logic controller.

 In 1979 Data Highway was introduced.

 During the mid-20th century, mid-sized firms such as Allen-Bradley tended to embrace reactionary politics out of a fear that increased government regulation would cut into their profits.
 Unlike large, multinational corporations that dealt directly with customers, historian Rick Perlstein argues that these smaller companies were less concerned about potential public blowback.
 Allen-Bradley paid for propaganda posters that asked “Will You Be Free to Celebrate Christmas in the Future?” and circulated allegations that the Soviet Union was using mind-control techniques to keep communist nations in line.
 One of the company's founders, Harry Lynde Bradley, was a founding member of the John Birch Society and co-founded the Bradley Foundation, a right-wing think tank.
 After being purchased by Rockwell International in 1985, the company has since distanced itself from the Bradley Foundation.

 In 1968, the NAACP and the Latino community joined in a march to protest Allen-Bradley's discriminatory hiring practices, an event that marked the beginning of Latino activism in Milwaukee.

 In 1985, Rockwell International purchased Allen-Bradley for $1.651 billion; this was the largest acquisition in Wisconsin's history to date.
-For all intents and purposes, Allen-Bradley took over Rockwell's industrial automation division.
+For all intents and purposes, Rockwell took over Allen-Bradley's industrial automation division.

 Rockwell Automation Brand

+Allen-Bradley is credited with coining the term PLC (Programmable Logic Controller) when it launched one of the first-ever programmable controller in 1970, the 1774 PLC.

+Around the same time as the 1774 PLC development (dubbed the PLC-1), Allen-Bradley then launched the concept of Data Highway one of the first computer networks to be designed exclusively for a digital control system.
+The PLC-1 was followed by the PLC-2, PLC-3, and then the PLC-5 product line.

 In 1985, the PLC 5 and RSLogix5 was introduced under the Allen-Bradley brand.